ulaari/ulaar/src/content/blog/2021/06/26/coffeeholics-anonymous.md

 "I once spent a night in the jail because I assaulted a barista.
 He mistakenly served me a disgusting hazelnut concoction instead of my regular cappuccino.
 I know he brews 100's of cups daily but that was MY morning cappuccino he screwed up."

-"What annoys me the most is the false equivalence between the 2-coffees-a-day chappie with the 2-cigarettes-a-day chump.
+"What annoys me the most is the false equivalence between the 2-coffees-a-day chappie and the 2-cigarettes-a-day chump.
 The latter is a dimwit who has quit the race with victory in grasping distance.
 The former is the truly rare balanced human being."

                                 ********************
 This was obviously on a Zoom call with half the attendees 'keeping video off` as they hadn't had their morning coffee yet.